 - assist you in ensuring compliance with the obligations pursuant to the data protection laws taking into account the nature of processing and the information available to us;

 - at your choice, delete or return to you all the personal data after the end of the provision of services relating to processing and delete existing copies unless applicable law requires storage of the personal data;

-2.6.
+2.4.
 The Agreement including this DPA, along with your use and configuration in the Services, are your complete and final documented instructions to us for the processing of personal data.
 Additional or alternate instructions must be agreed upon separately by the parties.
-We will ensure that our personnel engaged in the processing of personal data will process such data only on your documented instructions, unless required to do so by applicable law.

 3.1.
-We have your general authorization to engage other processors for the processing of personal data in accordance with this DPA from our list of such processors at https://www.lexisnexis.com/global/privacy/subprocessors.page, which we may update from time to time.
+To the extent that we are processing personal data on your behalf, we have your general authorization to engage other processors for the processing of such personal data in accordance with this DPA from our list of such processors at https://www.lexisnexis.com/global/privacy/subprocessors.page, which we may update from time to time.
 We will inform you of any changes by updating the list on our website at least 14 days in advance.
-You may object to the change by notifying us within 14 days after the list is updated and describing your reasons to object.
+You may object to such changes by notifying us within 14 days after the list is updated and describing your reasons to object.
 Without prejudice to any applicable refund or termination rights you have under the Agreement, we will use reasonable endeavors to avoid processing any personal data by such new processor to which you reasonably object.

 4. DATA SUBJECT RIGHTS

 4.1.
 To the extent that we are processing personal data on your behalf, we will, to the extent legally permitted, promptly notify you of any data subject rights requests we receive.